graphql/graphql-spec/rfcs/InputUnion.md

 * [A. GraphQL should contain a polymorphic Input type][criteria-a]
   * ✅
 * [B. Input polymorphism matches output polymorphism][criteria-b]
-  * ✅ Data structures can mirror eachother
+  * ✅ Data structures can mirror each other
 * [C. Doesn't inhibit schema evolution][criteria-c]
   * 🚫 Adding a nullable field to an input object could change the detected type of fields or arguments in pre-existing operations.